 April Flowers: trellis and hidden painted rocks through out the garden

-The Synder’s: Trailer loads of compost, plants, created the caterpillar propane tank and panted it too.
+The Synder’s: Trailer loads of compost, plants, created the caterpillar propane tank, painted the rain barrel, put in all the drip water system for the garden!

 Monkey Tree Falling: Cedar Chips